-Before the superintendent may make a recommendation to the Board that an individual be hired by the District, the superintendent shall check the Arkansas Educators Licensure System to determine if the individual has currently suspended or revoked teaching license.
-An individual with a currently suspended license or whole license has been revoked by the State Board of Education is not eligible to be employed by the District; this prohibition includes employment as a substitute teacher, whether directly employed by the District or providing substitute teaching services under contract with an outside entity.
+Before the superintendent may make a recommendation to the Board that an individual be hired by the District, the superintendent shall check the Arknsas Educator Licensure System to determine if the individual has a currently suspended or revoked teaching license or a current Level 3 or Level 4 public notification of ethics violation.

+An individual with a currently suspended license or whose license has been revoked by the State Board of Education is not eligible to be employed by the District; this prohibition includes employment as a substitute teacher, whether directly employed by the District or providing substitute teaching services under contract with an outside entity.
+An individual with a current Level 3 or Level 4 public notification of ethics violation shall not be recommended for employment by the District.

-The Glen Rose School District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, age, disability, or genetic information.2
+The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, age, disability, or genetic information.2

-Inquiries on non-discrimination may be directed to the District Equity Coordinator3, who may be reached at (501)332-3684, ext.
-6, 14334 Highway 67, Malvern, AR or equitycoordinator@grbeavers.org.4
+Inquiries on non-discrimination may be directed to the district equity coordinator3, who may be reached at 14334 Highway 67, Malvern, AR, 72104, (501)332-3694, ext.
+64 or equitycoordinator@grbeavers.org.